-- a) Review information maintained for regulatory or customer relationship purposes (including information collected pursuant to AML/KYC Procedures) to determine whether the information indicates that the Account Holder is a Financial Institution. - b) If the information indicates that the Account Holder is a Financial Institution, or the Reporting Bermuda Financial Institution verifies the Account Holder's Global Intermediary Identification Number on the published IRS FFI list, then the account is not a U.S. Account. - 3.
-Determine Whether a Financial Institution Is a Nonparticipating Financial Institution Payments to Which Are Subject to Aggregate Reporting Consistent with the Requirements of an FFI Agreement. - a) Subject to subparagraph D(3)(b) of this section, a Reporting Bermuda
+a) Review information maintained for regulatory or customer relationship purposes (including information collected pursuant to b) If the information indicates that the Account Holder is a Financial Institution, or the Reporting Belgian Financial Institution verifies the Account Holder's Global Intermediary Identification Number on the published IRS FFI list, then the account is not a U.S. Reportable Account.